jrj-sys/SocialNetAPI/README.md

 ## Installation
 To install, clone the respository or download the zip to your targeted directory.
 Navigate to said directory and run `npm i` within your terminal in each directory.
 ## Usage
-Turn on the server with `npm start` Open a browser and visit `http://localhost:3001`.
+Turn on the server with `npm start`.
+Open a browser and visit `http://localhost:3001`.
 ## Credits
 [Jamel James](https://github.com/jrj-sys)
 ## Contribution